Ryan Zinke: Return to U.S. House of Representatives (2023–present)

+Elections

 2022 congressional election

-In June 2021, Zinke officially announced his candidacy for reelection to the U.S. House of Representatives.
-He sought election in Montana's 1st congressional district, which was reconstituted after the 2020 census.
-Montana had been split between two districts from 1919 to 1993, but for the next three decades had been represented by a single member.
+In June 2021, Zinke announced his candidacy to return to the U.S. House of Representatives, this time in Montana's 1st congressional district, which was reconstituted after the 2020 census.
+He defeated Democratic nominee Monica Tranel in the general election.

+2024 congressional election

-Zinke narrowly defeated Democratic nominee Monica Tranel to return to Congress.
-He represents the western third of the state, including Missoula, Butte, Bozeman, Kalispell, and his hometown of Whitefish.
+In 2024, Zinke defeated Democratic nominee Monica Tranel in the general election with 52% of the vote to Tranel's 45%.

 Tenure

-Syria

-In 2023, Zinke voted against H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+In 2023, Zinke voted against House Concurrent Resolution 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+During the Gaza war, Zinke introduced legislation that would prohibit individuals who held passports from the Palestinian Authority from entering or seeking refuge in the US.
+On his congressional website, Zinke touted the proposed bill as legislation aiming to "Expel Palestinians from the United States".

+In June 2025, Zinke expressed opposition to the Senate's version of the One Big Beautiful Bill over concerns of the proposed sale of over 1.2 million acres of public lands.

 Personal life

 Zinke married Lolita Hand on August 8, 1992.
 Both had been married before; Hand was a widow with a young daughter.
 He and Hand also have two children together.
+He is Catholic.

-Zinke splits his time among Washington, D.C.; Whitefish, Montana; and Santa Barbara, California, his wife's hometown.
-Politico reported that he no longer resides at his Whitefish house and spends more time in Santa Barbara.
-Zinke is Missouri Synod Lutheran.
+Zinke splits his time among Washington, D.C.; Whitefish, Montana, his hometown; and Santa Barbara, California, his wife's hometown.
+In 2021, Politico reported that he no longer resided at his Whitefish house and spent more time in Santa Barbara.
+Zinke was formerly Missouri Synod Lutheran.